undergrad-partner-school

 Overall, Oberlin College provides students with a well-rounded education that combines academic excellence with a commitment to social justice and inclusivity.
 It prepares students for careers in various fields and equips them with the skills and knowledge necessary to navigate a rapidly changing world.
 With its rich history and strong emphasis on critical thinking and creativity, Oberlin College continues to attract and cultivate bright minds from all walks of life.

-Oberlin College is a private comprehensive higher education institution located in Oberlin, OH.
-It has a campus size of 440 acres.
+Located in Oberlin, OH, Oberlin College is a private comprehensive higher education institution.
 This school follows a 4-1-4 calendar.
 It has an acceptance rate of 34%.
-The freshman retention rate at Oberlin College is 86.4% and the six-year graduation rate is 83%.
+The freshman retention rate at Oberlin College is 91% and the six-year graduation rate is 81%.

 Quick Facts